UNCLASSIFIED (U)

 a.
 Foreign heads of state, heads of government, and foreign ministers enjoy immunity from criminal and civil jurisdiction during their terms of office.

 b.
-In the event of any request for or claim of immunity on the basis of status as head of state, head of government, or foreign minister, or part of their traveling party, L/DL should be immediately contacted.
+In the event of any request for or claim of immunity based on status as head of state, head of government, or foreign minister, or part of their traveling party, L/DL should be immediately contacted.

 c.
 In the event of any attempt to serve criminal or civil process on a head of state, head of government, or foreign minister, or part of their traveling party, DS should immediately contact L.